-Walking is a natural activity that is restricted due to our lifestyle, work habits and the availability of automobiles.
+Walking is a natural activity that we have restricted due to our lifestyle, work habits, and the availability of automobiles.

 It benefits children, adults, older people, pregnant women, and even sick people with chronic diseases.